raphhbw/WAKE_workshops/README.md

 # WAKE_workshops
-Materila for the WAKE workshops
+Material for the WAKE workshops.